Ravi Shankar Prasad: Digital India

 As Minister for Electronics and Information Technology, Prasad spearheaded the NDA government's flagship Digital India programme.
 Prasad himself has highlighted the common service centre scheme under Digital India, providing digital delivery of services and creating employment, as the biggest achievement of the government in the digital technology sector.
 He has also pointed out the establishment of business processing and outsourcing units (BPOs) in far-flung areas and the growth of electronic manufacturing units in India as successful government efforts.
 The UK-based NGO Apolitical adjudged him as one of the top twenty leaders in the list of 100 most influential people in Digital Government in 2018.

 In 2018, Prasad was placed among the top twenty influential world leaders in digital technology and e-government, with his role in the Digital India programme and support for net neutrality.

+Start-up India Initiatives

+Prasad took the lead in advancing India's startup ecosystem and pioneered the organization of groundbreaking townhall meetings.
+These meetings provided a platform for assessing the distinctive requirements of the startup community, and Prasad played a pivotal role in shaping government policies and initiatives designed to bolster the support for startups in the nation.

 Comments on Indian economy

 In October 2019, Prasad tried to defend the condition of the Indian economy by commenting that "the holiday of October 2 saw earning[s] of over Rs 120 crore by three movies – War, Joker and Sye Raa", indicating that "[t]he economy is sound".
 He also claimed that an NSSO report on unemployment was false.
 The comment came on the back of industrial output figures released by the government showing how factory output had shrunk by 1.1% in August, recording the poorest performance in seven years.
 The World Bank had also pointed out the country's widening current account deficit and predicted a further slowdown in economic growth.
 After coming under sharp criticism from the opposition Congress and CPIM, Prasad withdrew the comment, stating it had been taken out of context.